Are you sure?

 FROM HAND TO HAND

 The Sentinel is meant to be shared.
-In a world that is increasingly hungry for spiritual meaning, the Sentinel is vital food.
-Here's how our readers share it.
-Let us know of your experience in sharing the Sentinel.
+In a world that is increasingly hungry for spiritual meaning, the Sentinel provides vital nourishment.
+Here's how one of our readers shared it.*

 FROM HAND TO HAND